He Ain't No Competition: Background

 Record label EMI decided the band should work again with Stock Aitken Waterman following the major success of "The Harder I Try".
 The strategy was aimed at making the band's album marketable ahead of the Christmas period, but singer Nathan Moore felt the track fell short of its predecessor, believing it to be more "bubblegum" pop than its Motown-inspired counterpart.

 The band had felt they wanted to move away from the poppy sound of "The Harder I Try", so they adopted novel techniques to develop this new sound blending elements of jazz fusion and hip hop, overdubbed with synthesized pop focus.
 Brother Beyond's album Get Even (from which the track is taken) had by the time of the release of the single already been released in Japan.
 It was repackaged for its release in the rest of the world, including the two SAW-produced tracks, and omitting two of the band's self-penned songs from the original release.
 This version was released in November 1988, and the album was also a top 10 hit.

+Critical reception

+Jerry Smith of Music Week considered "He Ain't No Competition" like "The Harder I Try", as "another vacuous Stock, Aitken and Waterman track".